 Most mortgage deals carry arrangement fees, which can vary from a few hundred pounds up to a couple of thousand.

-Also bear in mind that these set up costs can sometimes comprise of two fees.
+Also bear in mind that these set up costs can sometimes be made up of two fees.
 An increasing number of lenders charge a non-refundable booking fee, which is effectively a product reservation fee.
-You won't get back this back if you end up not taking the mortgage, perhaps because your house purchase falls through, for example.
+If your house purchase falls through and you don’t end up taking the mortgage deal, you won’t get this fee back.